*I’ve secured a 10% discount just for my readers! Check the end of the article for the discount code.*

 Enoversity at Eno Wine Bar provides the BEST wine tour in Chicago

 There.
 The word is out!
 I stumbled upon Enoversity when I was googling wine bars in the city.
 As I’ve mentioned in a previous post, I am the sole wine aficionado in my family.
 It is difficult for me to try new and better wines as my taste has matured.
-It also turns out that while I like wine, I still am not a fan of getting drunk.
+And the other thing: I like wine, but I am not a fan of hangovers.
 A glass or two is right up my alley.
 I needed to find a place that pushed the complexity of the wines I sought while also being accessible and not too pricey.
 Enoversity fit the bill with all the makings of the best wine tour in Chciago.
 I’m not sure how I managed to discover the classes just a week before the Old World vs. New World Showdown but it was the perfect introductory class for a neophyte like me.

 Politicians and teachers in Chicago are always griping about class size.
-The public school class sizes are too large for students to get the personalized attention they need to learn.
+The public school class sizes are too large for students..
 That’s not a problem with the Enoversity.
 With a maximum class size of ten students, Enoversity classes are great for both novice and proficient oenophiles.
 Once a year, there is even a “Wine 101” class specifically for individuals who want to learn more about wine in a non-judgemental environment.
 For the classic wine lover, there is a “Bucket List” class complete with advanced aged Barolos and Burgundies.
 Yum.

-The diversity of class topics ensure that you won’t be bored by a class and that you will find something to suit you.
+The diversity of class topics ensure that you will find something to suit you.
 Coming up for the rest of this year are classes on dessert wine, Provençal wine, and even “domestic bliss” of wines from across America.
 That’s why I’ve deemed this the best wine tour in Chicago.
 Without even having to leave your seat, you can taste carefully selected wines from different houses and different regions.
 When viewed together, these wines tell a single story, be it about the grape, the region, or the year.
 This thoughtfulness in structure is a consequence of all the instructors being professionally certified sommeliers.
 With four somms on staff at Eno Wine Bar, there is no shortage of things to learn at these tastings.
 If this expert tutelage does not qualify the class for best wine tour in Chicago, I don’t know what would.

 The “Old World vs. New World” class that I took at Enoversity taught me so much about wine, I can’t wait to add the skills to my arsenal.
 Led by level two sommelier Nicole Alonso, the intimate class of three included a couple who comes regularly and can’t rave more about the classes or our teacher —hi Andy and Josh!
 Nicole took the time to go over the basics of wine tasting as it was my first time.
 She taught us the three different descriptors to study the wine: through sight, smell, and taste.
 I learned about why certain wines are poured in certain glasses, what terroir means, and that “Old World” wines tend to be a bit more delicate and nuanced than their “New World” counterparts.
 With Nicole’s guidance, we narrowed descriptors down from “vegetal and green” to “wet oyster rock and moss.”
 It was such a relaxing, educational, and enjoyable evening.
 I never felt dumb for not knowing a basic term, and tasted some fabulous wines.
 I can unabashedly say I am an Old World kinda girl!